 - About Modbus (p.
-103) - Why Modbus Matters: An Introduction 🗹 - How to Access Live Measurement Data Using Modbus - Using Campbell Scientific Dataloggers as Modbus Slave Devices in a SCADA Network ☐ goes into sleep mode after 40 seconds of communications inactivity.
-Once asleep, two packets are required before it will respond.
-The first packet awakens the data logger; the second packet is received as data.
-This would make a Modbus client fail to poll the data logger, if not using retries.
+104) - Why Modbus Matters: An Introduction \square - How to Access Live Measurement Data Using Modbus ec T - Using Campbell Scientific Dataloggers as Modbus Slave Devices in a SCADA Network ec 2

 Because Modbus has a set command structure, programming the data logger to get data from field instruments can be much simpler than from some other serial sensors.
 Because Modbus uses a common bus and addresses each node, field instruments are effectively multiplexed to a data logger without additional hardware.